<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=293162&amp;fmt=gif">

-7 Essential Elements for a High-Quality Patient Care Report
+7 Essential Elements for a High-quality Patient Care Report

-Writing a Complete Patient Narrative
+How To Write a Complete Patient Narrative

-ePCR reporting systems will only produce great documentation if the data that is put into the system is accurate, thorough and of sufficient quality.With any system, we must keep in mind that “Garbage In = Garbage Out.”
-Electronic patient care reporting systems will only produce great documentation if the data that is put into the system is accurate, thorough and of sufficient quality.
-One area of documentation where providers have a significant amount of input is with the narrative.
+With any system, we must keep in mind that “Garbage In = Garbage Out.” ePCR software will only produce great documentation if the data that is put into the system is accurate, thorough, and of sufficient quality.
+One area of documentation where providers have a significant amount of input is the narrative.
 One of the biggest benefits with electronic systems is the unlimited space they give providers to write their narrative.
 Some “seasoned” providers recall how difficult it was to cram the entire narrative into 10 or 20 lines on paper forms.
 Even for those select few that had the unique ability to write neatly, it proved to be a challenge.
 Providers now can now write a narrative without confining it into a few lines.
-The biggest question now is: what to write in my narrative?
+The biggest questions now are, "What to write in my narrative?
 What should be included?
-What should I not include?
+What should I not include?"

 There are many different formats available to help and guide providers with narrative documentation.
 For example, pick an acronym, any acronym – SOAP, SOAPIER, CHARTE – and use it as a tool to write great patient care reports.
 Over the past few years, the need to include additional information that doesn’t fall neatly into one of the acronym headings has grown significantly.
-If you extend this beyond the typical 911 EMS call, and look at what needs to be documented on acute and non-emergent, routine transfers, writing a PCR that meets the approval of your clinical operations, CQI/QA and Billing Departments may seem like you are putting together the final components of a doctoral dissertation.
+If you extend this beyond the typical 911 EMS call, and look at what needs to be documented on acute and non-emergent, routine transfers, writing an ePCR that meets the approval of your clinical operations, CQI/QA and Billing Departments may seem like you are putting together the final components of a doctoral dissertation.

-Follow these 7 Elements to Paint a Complete PCR Picture
+Include These Seven Elements To Paint a Complete ePCR Picture

 Whether you choose one of the standard documentation formats mentioned earlier, use a service-mandated format or use a home-grown version, understanding and documenting key elements of the call in the narrative will take documentation to the next step.
 The contents of a high-quality narrative are already there, in the run itself.
 EMS providers just need to pull the information together and write it down in a way that paints a picture.
-There are seven elements (at a minimum) that we have identified as essential components to documenting a well written and complete narrative.
+There are seven elements (at a minimum) that we have identified as essentials for documenting a well written and complete narrative.

 2. Scene Summary.
 The Scene Summary details what happened when the crew arrived on scene.
 What did the scene look like?
 Where was the patient found?
 How was the patient found?
 What was your initial impression of the patient?